ananyarc94/GitIntro/readme.md

  This is my first sentence.
-Now its my second sentence.
+Now its my second sentence.This is my third sentence.
+It opens!